HISTORY OF WCFC SUPPORTERS TRUST

 Whilst in exile the Trust organised the Sports Zone at The Worcester Show as well as attending many other community events.

-There were two Worcester City FC AGM’s where proposals to change the constitution of the Club were rejected, stopping community ownership and with no other plans on the table to future looked bleak.
+There were two Worcester City FC AGM’s where proposals to change the constitution of the Club were rejected, stopping community ownership and with no other plans on the table the future looked uncertain.

-In 2018 a robust planning application was heard but rejected by a 6-5 vote by the planning commitee.
+In 2018 a robust planning application was heard by Worcester City Council but rejected by a 6-5 vote by the planning commitee.
 This was overturned at appeal due to the robustness of the application but a majority of the Council stated they would never allow the ground to be built.

-In 2019 another attempt was made to give the Trust majority ownership of the Football Club which was finally approved.
-Within months of the Trust becomming the majority shareholder a deal was made to bring the Club back to Worcester and to Claines Lane.
-The final steps of the Trust owning 50+1% of the share capital of Worcester City FC Ltd is currently in process & is expecting to happen in November 2021.
+In 2019 another attempt was made to give the Trust majority ownership of the Football Club which finally gained the required support from shareholders.
+Within months of the Trust gaining 48% of the shares in the club, a deal was made to bring the Club back to Worcester and to Claines Lane.
+The final steps of the Trust owning 50+1% of the share capital of Worcester City FC Ltd happened on Saturday 6th November 2021 at a Club & Owners Day in front of 710 fans for our home game v Bewdley Town.